Kling

 Combine with Kling 3.0 video generation in the same project: use Kling 3.0 for full-body establishing shots and Kling LipSync for close-up talking segments.
 The shared Kling architecture means the human rendering style is consistent between both outputs.

 Kling LipSync produces professional-quality talking head videos with anatomically accurate facial animation — jaw, cheek, and chin movements derived from Kling's industry-leading human motion engine.
-At 17 credits per job (fixed), it delivers the best quality-to-cost ratio for clips longer than 3 seconds.
-The three-tier talking head system on Martini: OmniHuman for maximum realism on high-stakes content, Kling LipSync for professional content at moderate cost, and Pixverse for high-volume production at minimum cost.
+With per-job pricing, it delivers the best quality-to-render-time balance for clips longer than a few seconds.
+The three-tier talking head system on Martini: OmniHuman for maximum realism on high-stakes content, Kling LipSync for professional content at the per-job tier, and Pixverse Lipsync for high-volume production at the per-second tier.
 Kling LipSync's specific advantage over Pixverse is motion quality — the lip movements look anatomically correct rather than surface-level, and the jaw/cheek deformation is physically realistic.
 Its disadvantage vs OmniHuman is subtle: slightly less natural eye movement and less micro-expression variety.

 Connect Kling LipSync with other AI models on Martini's infinite canvas.
 No GPU required — start free.